1. new Keyword

 circle.DisplayShapeType(); // Output: This is a circle

-6. Combination of new
+6. Combination of new, virtual, and override

-to hide a base class method while also overriding a virtual
+In some cases, you might use new to hide a base class method while also overriding a virtual method from the base class.

 Example: Hiding and Overriding Methods